 If you are staying in one of Kruger’s rest camps make sure you leave enough time to get back to camp before the gates close otherwise you may incur a fee.

-We asked whether there was any leeway on returning late and … off the record …you will usually be ok if you are just a few minutes late.
+We asked whether there was any leeway on returning late and … off the record, you will usually be ok if you are just a few minutes late.
 You may also be able to avoid a fine if you have a good reason for not being at the gate on time.
-An example could be that an elephant was blocking the road … I expect many people use this excuse so photo or video evidence may help your case.
+An example could be that an elephant was blocking the road … I expect many people use this excuse, so having photo or video evidence may help your case.

 Known for: Rhino, lion, cheetah, leopard, wild dogs,

-What we saw: Lions, leopards, wild dogs, rhino, giraffe, zebra, steenbok, impala, Nyala, baboons, vervet monkeys, elephants, buffalo, kudu, waterbuck, hippos in and out of the river, and pangolin.
+What we saw: Lions, leopards, wild dogs, rhinos, giraffes, zebra, steenbok, impala, Nyala, baboons, vervet monkeys, elephants, buffalo, kudu, waterbuck, hippos in and out of the river, and pangolin.

-- Biyamiti Weir Viewpoint – hippos, crocodile, birdlife and giraffe
+- Biyamiti Weir Viewpoint: Hippos, crocodiles, birdlife and giraffe

-- H4-2 Crocodile Bridge to Lower Sabie – this road is known for spotting rhino and cheetah
+- H4-2 Crocodile Bridge to Lower Sabie: This road is known for spotting rhinos and cheetahs

-- Lubyelubye River Crossing – There are a few pull-ins to the left as you drive south towards Lower Sabie, just before the crossing which give awesome views of the river.
-This spot is also a good place to spot leopard and lion.
+- Lubyelubye River Crossing: There are a few pull-ins to the left as you drive south towards Lower Sabie, just before the crossing which gives awesome views of the river.
+This spot is also a good place to spot leopards and lions.

-Central Kruger has more open savannah where you can find zebra, wildebeest and spot the odd ostrich.
-Near the rivers, you are likely to find troops of baboons and vervet monkeys, hippos and crocs.
+Central Kruger has a more open savannah where you can find zebra, and wildebeest and spot the odd ostrich.
+Near the rivers, you are likely to find troops of baboons and vervet monkeys, hippos and crocodiles.

 Known For: lion, cheetah, leopard,

-What we saw: Lions, giraffe, zebra, steenbok, impala, baboons, vervet monkeys, elephants, kudu, waterbuck, blue wildebeest, honey badger, hyena and lots of Swainson spurfowl by the roads.
+What we saw: Lions, giraffes, zebra, steenbok, impala, baboons, vervet monkeys, elephants, kudu, waterbuck, blue wildebeest, honey badger, hyena and lots of Swainson spurfowl by the roads.

-- The S100 has a mixture of riverine landscape and open savannah and is apparently known for great sightings (However, we saw plenty of grazers here but, even though we drove it about 5 times, we never saw any predators)
+- The S100: This Kruger self-drive route has a mixture of riverine landscape and open savannah and is apparently known for great sightings.
+However, we saw plenty of grazers here but, even though we drove it about 5 times, we never saw any predators.

-- H1 -3 Tshokwane Picnic site to Satara – There is lots of open savannah on route, so it’s relatively easier to spot game.
+- H1 -3 Tshokwane Picnic site to Satara: There is lots of open savannah on the route, so it’s relatively easier to spot the game.
 The picnic area at Tshokwane overlooks the river.
 Here we watched elephants digging holes in the sand to get to the water underneath.
 This is a nice spot to grab a hot pie – you can try kudu and buffalo versions if that takes your fancy.

-The game viewing in the north of Kruger is not as prolific as in the south and therefore less busy.
+The game viewing in the north of Kruger is not as prolific as in the south and therefore there are fewer visitors in this area.
 This means that any viewings you have are likely to be far less crowded.
-The area attracts a wide variety of birds and is known as one of the premier birding areas of the world.
+The area attracts a wide variety of birds and is known as one of the premier birding areas in the world.

 Known for: Elephants (including big tuskers), a plethora of birds

-What we saw: Elephants, leopard, baboon, vervet monkeys, impala, waterbuck, kudu, hippos, Grysbok, nyala, zebra and giraffe.
+What we saw: Elephants, leopards, baboons, vervet monkeys, impala, waterbuck, kudu, hippos, Grysbok, nyala, zebra and giraffe.